Faith Middleton

 Faith Middleton (born 1948) is a retired public radio talk show host.
 She is best known as the former host of The Faith Middleton Show on Connecticut Public Radio.

 In addition to her radio work, Faith hosted and produced several popular television series for Connecticut Public Television; one aired nationally.
 She was a regular contributor to NPR’s All Things Considered, Morning Edition, and Weekend Edition, and guest hosted NPR’s Fresh Air with Terry Gross.

 Personal life

 Middleton was born in 1948 in Hartford.
 Her family moved numerous times over the years, due to her mother's work as a secretary and nanny to some of the nation's wealthiest families.
 Middleton graduated from Eastern Connecticut State University in 1971.
-An open lesbian, she celebrated her relationship with Fern Berman with a commitment ceremony in 2002, but the couple split up in 2012.
+An open lesbian, she celebrated her relationship with Fern Berman with a commitment ceremony in 2002, but the couple divorced in 2012.